valtimo-platform/valtimo-documentation/release-notes/major11/11.2.0/valtimo-backend-libraries.md

   If no due date is given in the *Create portaal taak* action, the due date of the user task is used instead.

-* **User task assignees saved by user ID**

-  The assignees of a user task are now saved in the database by their user ID.
-When implementations use keycloak, the assignee column from the task table in the databases is automatically migrated from email to user ID.

 ## Bugfixes

 The following bugs were fixed: